 I don’t often talk about my mother.
 In the language of a Facebook relationship status, “it’s complicated”.
-Other people talk to their mothers everyday and shre photos of their children’s basketball games or report cards.
+Other people talk to their mothers every day and share photos of their children’s basketball games or report cards.
 My mother and I haven’t spoken in years.
-When I’ve tried to reach out, it usually devolves into screaming and name calling.
+When I’ve tried to reach out, it just devolves into screaming and name calling.

-I try not to dwell on it, or think too much about it, but once you become a mother, motherhood is the lens you view the world through.
-And so much of your own idea of what a parent is and does is based on your own parents.
+I try not to dwell on it or think too much about it, but once you become a mother, motherhood is the lens you view the world through.
+And so much of our own idea of what a parent is and does is based on our own parents.

 There are so many school events that I go to for my daughter.
 I’m so happy to be there for her but so often it brings up my own lack of parenting.
 School plays, PTA events, teacher meetings.
 So many times I wished my mother could have been a “regular mom” and just shown up for me.

 How do you parent when you don’t have a parenting role model?

 I went to therapy starting in my early twenties and have gone off and on since then.
 That helped me work out lots of my own issues.
 When you’ve had an “unusual” childhood, you need to figure out your own inner crap lest you unknowingly foist it off on your children.

 I’ve taken parenting classes that helped me figure out some parenting best practices, and I’ve read parenting books too to help me have a vocabulary to work with, a road map to follow.